fenixkz/rl_journey/Lesson-3/theory.md

 Okay, let's modify a bit our notion of Q-values to $Q(s, a; \theta)$ where $\theta$ are parameters of the network (read it as Q-values obtained from the neural network with parameters $\theta$).
 We can think of it as a function that takes state $s$ as input and outputs Q-value for all actions.
 The idea is to train the network to approximate $Q(s, a)$ for all possible actions.

-Well, we cannot just collect the dataset of $(s, [Q(s,a) \  \text{for each} \  a  \in A])$ in the same way as we collected $(s,a)$ pairs in the Cross-Entropy Method, because we simply do not know the true Q-values.
+We cannot just collect the dataset of $(s, [Q(s,a) \  \text{for each} \  a  \in A])$ in the same way as we collected $(s,a)$ pairs in the Cross-Entropy Method, because we simply do not know the true Q-values.
 So we have to think of a workaround, and you know what, in the previous lesson we already established these workarounds.
 More specifically, the Temporal Difference or Monte-Carlo learning is exactly what we need.
 That means that we train the network in the same way we trained vanilla Q-learning!

 So, our Q-learning update rule is: